 Bottom Line Recommendation

-If you want to know if your diamond is CVD or HPHT, I recommend buying from James Allen or Brilliant Earth.
+If you want to know if your diamond is CVD or HPHT, I recommend buying from a reliable seller such as this one, which gives full transparency regarding its lab diamond source.
 Most sellers try to hide the fact their diamonds are CVD and won’t disclose the source of the diamond to the customer.
-James Allen and Brilliant Earth are the most reliable retailers online, offering a large selection of lab-grown diamonds at a competitive price.
-All diamonds come with a GIA/IGI/GCAL certificate, mentioning if the diamond is CVD or HPHT.
+James Allen is the most reliable retailer online, offering a large selection of lab-grown diamonds at a competitive price.
+All diamonds come with a GIA/IGI certificate, mentioning if the diamond is CVD or HPHT.
 You know exactly what you pay for, no hidden info.

 Wonder which one is better?
 HPHT vs CVD? let’s cut to the chase.